awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 payload = jwt.decode(encoded_jwt, pub_key, algorithms=['ES256'])
 ```

-The following example shows how to get the public key in Python 2\.7:
+The following example shows how to get the key ID, public key, and payload in Python 2\.7:

 ```
 import jwt